-Use the links below to find more information on policies regarding the M.A. – Theology program.
+See the links below for find more information on policies regarding the M.A. – Theology program.

 Students will only receive an Incomplete grade with the instructor’s approval.
 Once given, the Incomplete grade will average as an “F” into the students’ GPA until it is changed upon successful completion of course requirements.
 If those requirements are not successfully met within 30 days after the semester ends, the Incomplete grade will be changed permanently into an F.

 A Leave of Absence may be granted for personal, medical, or study purposes for two semesters when a student is in good academic standing.
 The request for a Leave of Absence must be submitted before the semester in which the leave is taken, and approved by the Graduate School.
 If a student does not return at the end of the leave of absence period, he or she must apply for readmission to complete the program.
 The Academic Code of the Graduate School can be found here.